Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/pie-chart.md

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/basic-settings.png)

-> Note: The properties under basic setting will be enabled in the chart properties panel, after assigning the data to the chart.

-#### Chart Type

-Supported chart types will be listed in the `Chart Type` property dropdown, you can switch to the required chart type based on the data.

 #### Show Legend

 A Legend is a text used to describe the data plotted.
 This allows you to toggle the visibility of legend in chart and also you can customize the legend text appearance.
 To set/reset legend properties, refer [Show Legend](./../../../report-items/chart/legend/) property.